paulofigueiras/grunenthal_ai_agent/README.md

 >
 > In this case, you can use the financial report tool to answer questions about Grünenthal's financial performance, and your own knowledge to compare it to industry benchmarks.

-The AI Agent appends the above configuration to the user's query, and continues appending the messages coming from its invokation and tools invokations, until it gets the final answer to show the user.
+The AI Agent appends the above configuration to the user's query, and continues appending the messages coming from its onw invokation and the tools' invokations, until it gets the final answer to present to the user.

 ### Streamlit UI (app.py)
 This is a Streamlit application that serves as a user interface for the Grünenthal AI Agent/Chatbot.